 When God puts His Mission in the hands of His church, He again uses the same language.
 "Go ye therefore, and teach all nations" (Matt 28:19).
 Then, when describing the end result of His Mission, God uses these same words,

-as His people "sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof: for thou wast slain, and hast redeemed us to God by thy blood out of every kindred, and tongue, and people, and nation" (Rev 5:9)
+as His people "sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof: for thou wast slain, and hast redeemed us to God by thy blood out of every kindred, and tongue, and people, and nation" (Rev 5:9)and as "a great multitude, which no man could number, of all nations, and kindreds, and people, and tongues, stood before the throne, and before the Lamb" and worshipped God (Rev 7:9).

 While I will not go into Hebrew and Greek here, or into a complete explanation of all that is revealed (everyone exhale), thus far it is clear that God does seek the distinct groups of people of the earth in their distinctness.
 He doesn't just seek a multitude of individuals, He seeks a variety of individuals to worship Him.
 It seems that God largely views the world in terms of peoples in their variety, not just as one large mass of humanity.
 Therefore, the objects of His Mission are largely described in terms of diverse peoples, rather than mankind as a unified mass.